-A \$1.00 increase in the assumed public offering price of \$18.00 per ADS would increase our pro forma as adjusted net tangible book value after giving effect to the offering by \$21.2 million, the pro forma as adjusted net tangible book value per ordinary share and per ADS after giving effect to this offering by \$0.10 per ordinary share and per \$0.10 ADS and the dilution in pro forma as adjusted net tangible book value per ordinary share and per ADS to new investors in this offering by \$0.90 per ordinary share and \$0.90 per ADS, assuming no change to the number of ADSs offered by us as set forth on the cover page of this prospectus, and after deducting underwriting discounts and commissions and estimated offering expenses.
-A \$1.00 decrease in the assumed public offering price of \$18.00 per ADS would decrease our pro forma as adjusted net tangible book value after giving effect to the offering by \$21.2 million, the pro forma as adjusted net tangible book value per ordinary share and per ADS after giving effect to this offering by \$0.10 per ordinary share and per \$0.10 ADS and the dilution in pro forma as adjusted net tangible book value per ordinary share and per ADS to new investors in this offering by \$1.10 per ordinary share and \$1.10 per ADS, assuming no change to the number of ADSs offered by us as set forth on the cover page of this prospectus, and after deducting underwriting discounts and commissions and estimated offering expenses.
+A \$1.00 change in the assumed public offering price of \$ per ADS would, in the case of an increase, increase and, in the case of a decrease, decrease our pro forma as adjusted net tangible book value after giving effect to the offering by \$ million, the pro forma as adjusted net tangible book value per ordinary share and per ADS after giving effect to this offering by \$ per ordinary share and per \$ ADS and the dilution in pro forma as adjusted net tangible book value per ordinary share and per ADS to new investors in this offering by \$ per ordinary share and \$ per ADS, assuming no change to the number of ADSs offered by us as set forth on the cover page of this prospectus, and after deducting underwriting discounts and commissions and estimated offering expenses.
 The pro forma information discussed above is illustrative only.
 Our net tangible book value following the completion of this offering is subject to adjustment based on the actual initial public offering price of our ADSs and other terms of this offering determined at pricing.

-The following table summarizes, on a pro forma basis as of December 31, 2013, the differences between the shareholders as of December 31, 2013 and the new investors with respect to the number of Class A ordinary shares purchased from us, the total consideration paid and the average price per ordinary share paid at an assumed initial public offering price of \$18.00 per ADS before deducting estimated underwriting discounts and commissions and estimated offering expenses.
+The following table summarizes, on a pro forma basis as of December 31, 2013, the differences between the shareholders as of December 31, 2013 and the new investors with respect to the number of Class A ordinary shares purchased from us, the total consideration paid and the average price per ordinary share paid at an assumed initial public offering price of \$ per ADS before deducting estimated underwriting discounts and commissions and estimated offering expenses.